raghugr27/React-Learning-2025/README.md

    # react create element is just an javascript object .
    # react dom is  to convert react object to html and render in web page
 # React Reconciliation and React Fiber and virtual dom and react fibre architecture

+# Redux
+# configure redux store
+# provide access of the store to the app
+# create slice
+# slice takes configuration in the form of the object.
+# configuration values are name, initial state,reducers which contains action mapped with the reducer function.
+# to update the value an dispatch event is called with created reducer function
+# to access the value we use useselector